Mertangy/yolo/README.md

  ### cd to the project that you cloned.

- ### To create or update the resources defined in yaml files : kubectl apply -f frontend.yaml and kubectl apply -f backend.yaml
+ ### To create or update the resources defined in yaml files :
+ - kubectl apply -f frontend.yaml.
+ - kubectl apply -f backend.yaml.

  ### Visit the url generated to visit the application.